Skip to main content

 Both.
 Most clinicians offer online, in-person, or hybrid formats.
 Choose the route that helps you attend reliably and fits your goals.

-Aligned covers the following areas at this time, but is quickly expanding:
+Aligned covers the following areas at this time, and is expanding:

 NHS waiting times for talking therapies in Oxford typically range from several weeks to several months, depending on demand and urgency of need.
-Many residents choose private or independent services for faster access, with some able to start therapy within 24-48 hours.
+Many residents choose private or independent services for faster access, with some able to start therapy within 24 to 48 hours.

 How soon can I start therapy in Oxfordshire?

 Independent therapists and services like Aligned offer much faster access than NHS services.
-Many therapists can provide initial consultations within 24-48 hours, with regular sessions beginning within the same week.
+Many therapists can provide initial consultations within 24 to 48 hours, with regular sessions beginning within the same week.
 This speed of access can be crucial for effective treatment outcomes.

 Are therapists properly qualified?